10 strange and unusual things you might not know about the Toronto Islands

 For complex political reasons, the city was unable to build a fixed vehicle or pedestrian link to the Island until the opening of the pedestrian tunnel in 2015.

-Dan Phillips.
+A Great Capture.
 Additional images courtesy City of Toronto Archives.
-With files from Chris Bateman.

 Join the conversation Load comments